minorua/Qgis2threejs/docs/source/ExportSettings.rst

 * Vertical shift

    Vertical shift for all objects.
-If you want to export terrain of narrow area and high altitude, you should adjust the object positions to be displayed at the center of browser by changing this value.
-If you set the value to -1000, all objects are shifted down by 1000 in the unit of project CRS.
+If you want to export high altitude and narrow area, you should adjust the object positions to be displayed at the center of browser by changing this value.
+If you set the value to -1000, all objects are shifted down by 1000 in the unit of map CRS.

 * Background